dgatf/msrc/README.md

 | ARM CortexM4 | Teensy 3.0/3.1 | :white_check_mark: | 3 | :white_check_mark: |

 (1) 2 x UARTS allows to use ESC serial and GPS at the same time
-(2) Allows to use hardware serial for smartport
+(2) Allows to use hardware serial for Smartport
-(3) Arduino Pro Mini requires hardware modification
+(3) Arduino Pro Micro requires hardware modification

 ATmega328P/PB and ATmega2560 boards with USB connector may not read properly RX0 (shared with USB)